simondemartini/filmfridge/README.txt

     2. 14 - As a user I want to see movie posters
     3. 15 - As a user I can create an account

-Notes:
-    -User is implemented for later features of the application.